DeKalb County, Illinois: Politics

 As part of Northern Illinois, DeKalb County was a stronghold for the Free Soil Party in its early elections – being among nine Illinois counties to support Martin Van Buren in 1848 – and became overwhelmingly Republican for the century following that party's formation.
 The only time it did not back the official GOP nominee between 1856 and 1988 was in 1912 when the Republican Party was mortally divided and Progressive Theodore Roosevelt won almost half the county's vote.

 During this time, it rejected Democrats even in statewide and national landslides.
-In 1936, Republican candidate Alf Landon, won DeKalb County by double digits while losing 46 of 48 states.
+In 1936, Republican nominee Alf Landon won DeKalb County by double digits while losing 46 of 48 states.
 Landon held Franklin D. Roosevelt to only 43 percent of DeKalb County's vote, the most he would garner in the county during his four runs for president.
-Even Barry Goldwater – renowned for his antagonism towards the establishment – won by seven percent despite losing sixteen percent of the vote compared to Richard Nixon in 1960.
+Even Barry Goldwater – renowned for his antagonism towards the establishment – won by seven percent in 1964, despite losing sixteen percent of the vote compared to Richard Nixon in 1960.

 In 1992, with the third-party entrance of Ross Perot siphoning votes from Republican George H. W. Bush, Bill Clinton became the first Democrat to carry the county in 140 years.
-Since then, DeKalb County has become more of a swing county in national elections, owing to the growth of the largely Democratic student population in DeKalb.
-However, it has bucked the Democratic trend seen in most counties dominated by college towns.
-Republicans still hold most county-level elected offices, and all municipalities outside of the city of DeKalb are still powerfully Republican.

-In 2008, an Illinois son, Barack Obama, became the first Democrat to win an absolute majority since Van Buren in the county's first-ever Presidential election of 1840.
-Obama repeated this in 2012, but gains for third-party candidates caused both major-party candidates to underperform in 2016.
+Clinton would narrowly win the county again in 1996, carrying the county by 335 votes over Republican nominee Bob Dole.